-NOTE—Since a frame transmitted through a TX sector can be received by several RX DMG antennas, each frame reception through an RX DMG antenna has an entry in the SNR field and EDMG Sector ID Order field.
+NOTE—In the context of sector sweep, since a DMG Beacon frame, SSW frame or Short SSW packet transmitted through a TX sector or a TRN subfield of EDMG BRP-TX packet or EDMG BRP-TX/RX packet transmitted using an AWV can be received by several RX DMG antennas, each frame, packet or TRN subfield reception through an RX DMG antenna has an entry in the SNR field, the EDMG Sector ID Order field, the BRP CDOWN field, the Additional SNR field (if present), the Additional EDMG Sector ID Order field (if present) and the Additional BRP CDOWN field (if present).

-If both the Aggregation Present field and the EDMG Extension Flag field in the accompanying DMG Beam Refinement element are 1 or if the Aggregation Present field in the accompanying MIMO Feedback Control element is 1, the following apply:
+If both the Aggregation Present field and the EDMG Extension Flag field in the accompanying DMG Beam Refinement element are 1 or if the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field in the accompanying MIMO Feedback Control element is 1, the following apply:

 The EDMG Sector ID Order, BRP CDOWN and Tap Delay fields are for the channel which includes the primary channel in case of channel aggregation.
 Otherwise, the EDMG Sector ID Order, BRP CDOWN and Tap Delay fields are for the channel in which the measurement is taken.